Veillax/veillax.github.io/docs/artifactsmmo-wrapper/md/index.md

 ```

-### Quick Disclaimer
+**⚠️Some of the following text is taken from the ArtifactsMMO Website to ensure it is accurate and well put for newcommers to be able to understand.
+It is adapted to match the information available within this wrapper though**

-Some of the following text is taken from the ArtifactsMMO Website to ensure it is accurate and well put for newcommers to be able to understand.
-It is adapted to match the information available within this wrapper though
+### How to begin playing ArtifactsMMO

-## How to begin playing ArtifactsMMO
+---

 Artifacts is an asynchronous MMORPG in which you can control up to 5 characters at the same time.
 Your characters can fight monsters, gather resources, craft items and much more.